-Instant Pot Models: Do you feel overwhelmed by all the options of pressure cookers??
-I break down the different models and accessories so you can choose the right Instant Pot for yourself.
+Which Instant Pot is Best for YOU!
+Do you feel overwhelmed by all the options of pressure cookers and instant pots??
+I break down the different Instant Pot Models, their functions, and the accessories for you--so you can choose the right Instant Pot for YOU!

 There are SO many options it can certainly be overwhelming when it comes to choosing the right pressure cooker.
 In fact, several times a day I get an email asking me what Instant Pot I recommend.